Atlas975/Notes/Cybersecurity/SecurityManagement/Incident_response_planning.md

 ### Lesson learnt
 - Involves the reviewing, identifying and improvements made to a system in response to the incident
 - These are aided by metrics that are fed into a strategy on where to invest in information security controls

+## NIST incident response
+- The NIST provides 6 model functions which organisations are advised to implement
+- Response time is important for damage prevention; hence why it is best to formulate certain incident response plan steps.